North Korea says hypersonic missile made 1st test flight

 Kim Dong-yub, a professor at the University of North Korean Studies in Seoul, said North Korea is trying to improve the mobility of these weapons.

+Negotiations over its nuclear program have been in a stalemate since February 2019.
+North Korea has demanded the lifting of U.S.-led sanctions while insisting it has the right to nuclear weapons.
+U.S. officials have made it clear the sanctions will stay in place until the North takes concrete steps toward denuclearization.

+Kim Jong Un in recent political speeches has vowed to bolster his nuclear program as a deterrent to the U.S. His government has so far rejected the Biden administration’s offer to resume talks without preconditions, saying that Washington must abandon its “hostile policy” first, a term North Korea mainly uses to refer to sanctions and joint U.S.-South Korea military drills the North considers to be an invasion rehearsal.

-Last week, the influential sister of Kim Jong Un reached out to Seoul twice, saying her country was open to resuming talks and reconciliatory steps if conditions are met.
+Kim’s influential sister reached out to Seoul twice last week, saying her country was open to resuming talks and reconciliatory steps if conditions are met.

 Analysts say North Korea is using the South’s desire for inter-Korean engagement to pressure Seoul to extract concessions from Washington on Kim’s behalf as he renews an attempt to leverage his nuclear weapons for badly needed economic and security benefits.